sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 You are generally advised to use a recent version of GCC, though some obscure bugs have stopped specific versions of GCC compiling Sage on particular platforms.
-Also note that version 4.6.0 of GCC is currently not supported.

 To check if you have ``perl`` installed, for example, type